 With our Open Topic pathway you are free to allow your areas of interest to emerge organically, proposing the topic of your degree in your last year based on the interests and experiences that have been most significant for you on your pathway.

-Gaia U Bachelor’s programs are 3 years (per our UK based accreditation system) with an optional extra year for those wishing to extend their program time.
+Gaia U Bachelor’s programs are 3 years (per the UK based system upon which Gaia U BSc programs are modeled) with an optional extra year for those wishing to extend their program time.